nzsilverman/climbing_carpools/README.md

 For any contribution questions, please email Nathan Silverman at nzsilver@umich.edu

+To be added as a collaborator on the project, talk with Nathan Silverman.

 # Development Notes
 This program is designed to facilitate carpools for the University of Michigan Climbing Club.
 This program gets information from a google spreadsheet that collects data about when club members want to drive to the gym, and matches riders with the best drivers in a fair manner.
 The algorithm for choosing a rider is based on selecting a random rider, and then finding the best driver that has seats left in their vehicle.The best driver is defined as a driver that wants to leave at a similar time and similar location.